hentati51/Minimal-RTOS-for-STM32-MCU/README.md

-# Minimal RTOS for STM32 MCU
+# RTOS from scratch for STM32 MCU

 ## Overview